Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 Ensure that only registered users can login.
 If an unregistered user tries to log in they are directed to the register page.
 A message is shown that tells the user that they are logged in or that they have created an account.
 Result:  Message "you are logged in" appears.
 Ensure that if user forgets password an email is sent to the users registered email address.
-Result:  email to reset password is sent to users registered email address.
+Result:  email to reset password is not sent to users registered email address.
+This needs more work.

 * Papers
  Check that one paper in each set of 11 plus, 13 plus and 16 plus is free to order.
 Other sets of papers cost £10 each.
 Result:  As expected.